Strongly reversible classes in $\mathrm{SL}(n,\mathbb{C})$: Strong reversibility in

 \subsection{Acknowledgment}

+The authors thank the referee for the careful reading, helpful comments, and suggestions.
 Gongopadhyay is partially supported by the SERB core research grant CRG/2022/003680.
-Lohan acknowledges support from the CSIR SRF grant, \\ File No.\,: 09/947(0113)/2019-EMR-I. Maity is supported by an NBHM PDF during this work.
+Lohan acknowledges the financial support from the IIT Kanpur Postdoctoral Fellowship.
+Maity is partially supported by the Seed Grant IISERBPR/RD/OO/2024/23.